Mhizzing/coconuts-discord-bot/README.md

 Creating a simple Discord bot connected to MongoDB.

 ## Objectives:
-- Learn discord.py cogs
+- Learn how to create on repl.it and use repl.it's provided DB.
-- Learn NoSQL and MongoDB
+- Learn discord.py, and cog functionality
 - Have fun :)